Switzerland - Central Authority (Art. 2) and practical information

 How would a request for evidence be handled if witness not willing?

-The issue has not yet arisen.
-Several theoretical responses have been postulated.
+Several theoretical responses are possible.
 The application by analogy of coercive measures available in respect of witnesses who refuse to testify or comply with court orders could be envisaged.
 For their part, some cantonal Central Authorities would abandon the use of video-link.

 On the other hand, one Central Authority has indicated that, in cases where the participation of the parties and foreign judicial personnel was based on arts 7 and 8 respectively of the Convention, the witness was not entitled to refuse the video-link.
 Potential issues could arise in terms of the legality of video recording.